-In the election of directors, you may vote for, against or abstain from all director nominees or as to one director nominee.
-With respect to the proposal to ratify the appointment of Weaver and Tidwell, L.L.P., you may vote for the proposal, against the proposal or abstain from voting on the proposal.
+With respect to the election of the two (2) nominees for Class II directors (Proposal 1), you may vote for, against or abstain from any one or all of the director nominees.
+With respect to the proposal to ratify the appointment of Weaver and Tidwell, L.L.P.
+(Proposal 2), you may vote for the proposal, against the proposal or abstain from voting on the proposal.